-Figure 10.
+Figure 11.
 These examples of retrofitted industrial buildings illustrate how existing buildings can be rehabilitated to accommodate commercial, employment, or other uses.
 This type of redevelopment often includes improving the pedestrian experience by increasing the size and/or number of windows along the ground floor.
 These redevelopments should be encouraged, as they help create a unique "industrial" character for new development within a district.

-Figure 11.
+Figure 12.
 Blank walls should be avoided along sidewalks.

-- Building Materials and Articulation: A variety of materials and color and/or changes in building articulation should be provided to visually break up large building planes and to create visual interest.
+- Building Height: Minimum building heights within transitioning industrial areas should be avoided, as this often precludes the renovation of existing buildings.
+Due to building code requirements, buildings in the Tacoma Station area are unlikely to be taller than 5 stories. - Building Materials and Articulation: A variety of materials and color and/or changes in building articulation should be provided to visually break up large building planes and to create visual interest.
 Figure 7 illustrates how change in color and material can be used to visually break up a building's mass.
 The new building shown in Figure 7 also illustrates how "industrial" materials (in this case, metal) can be used to relate to the district's surrounding industrial character.
-Figure 8 illustrates how articulated ground floor bays can create visual interest along the sidewalk by avoiding large, uninterrupted building planes. - Building Signage: Pedestrian-oriented building signage in the form of blade signs, awning signs, building signs, or projecting signs will be provided where uses are transitioning to retail or commercial uses (see Figure 12 as well as other examples on the following page).
+Figure 9 illustrates how articulated ground floor bays can create visual interest along the sidewalk by avoiding large, uninterrupted building planes. - Building Signage: Pedestrian-oriented building signage in the form of blade signs, awning signs, building signs, or projecting signs should be provided where uses are transitioning to retail or commercial uses (see Figure 13 as well as other examples on the following page).

-Figure 12.
+Figure 13.
 Retrofitted Industrial Buildings with Pedestrian-Oriented Signs

-Figure 13.
+Figure 14.
 Examples of façade improvements to existing industrial uses

 - Design of industrial uses.
-Design standards for new or redeveloped industrial uses will be less strict than for commercial or retail uses and would focus primarily on landscaping, street design, parking area and building entrances, as illustrated in Figure 14.
-Some window coverage requirements also will be implemented. - Illumination of Potential Gateway Features.
-Two areas can serve as future gateways to the Station Area the existing stone building on Opportunity Site B and the intersection of Ochoco and McLoughlin Blvd.
+Design standards for new or redeveloped industrial uses would be less strict than for commercial or retail uses and would focus primarily on landscaping, street design, parking area and signage, as illustrated in Figure 15.
+Some window coverage requirements also are proposed to be implemented. - Illumination of Potential Gateway Features.
+Two areas can serve as future gateways to the study area the existing stone building on Opportunity Site B and the intersection of Ochoco and McLoughlin Blvd.
 Illuminating these areas at night would help attract people into the area and highlight these features and points of access.

-Figure 14.
+Figure 15.
 Examples of landscaping, parking lot and sidewalk improvements in an existing industrial area